tshepang/blog/content/favorite-companies.md

 - their Rust embrace

 Here goes, and they need not show strongly in all of the 3 reasons above...

-- [Embark Studios],
-  a gamedev company,
-  is probably the most kool of companies that embrace Rust... they care deeply about the Rust ecosystem, which includes developing open source tooling for it, and helping to funding many open source contributors and projects.
-  Adding to the koolnes is the games they develop... they got some mouth-watering teasers and concept art (for the upcoming 2 games, [The Finals] and [Arc Raiders]).

 - [Ferrous Systems], which offers Rust consulting and training, also does a lot for the language in the embedded domain by running [Oxidize].